 Your pest control experts will comb every inch of the house’s exterior for gaps and holes, paying particular attention to the roof’s ridgeline and areas that may have opened up between clapboards or shingles.
 They may also examine the outside of the home for small brown streaks and tiny black pellets, evidence of bat urine and guano.

-Bats can squeeze through an opening as small as 1 inch by 3/8 inches, so every possible entry point must be caulked except for the bats’ favored exits with one-way doors.
+Bats can squeeze through an opening as small as 1 inch by 3/8 inch, so every possible entry point must be caulked except for the bats’ favored exits with one-way doors.
 Silicone caulk is preferred as a sealant for its flexibility and clear look upon drying.
 Sealing up every possible entrance is imperative for keeping bats away, as bats prefer to return to the same roosts year after year.

 As a measure to ensure no bats enter your home again, many companies use hardware cloth along with caulk.
 Though bats do not gnaw through wood, squirrels and other rodents do.
 Using wire cloth is a preventive measure to ensure the longevity of the bat-proofing.
 If your attic has a vent, hardware cloth may be used to seal that potential entry point as well.